DESIGNER GLASSES & SUNGLASSES | FACE SHAPE GUIDE

 Understanding your face shape is key to choosing a frame that will truly work for you.
 Get this wrong and it could be the difference between a stunning frame looking slightly odd or a stunning frame looking like it was meant for your face!
 Getting the shape correct means your glasses will frame your face, look balanced and accentuate bone structure.
 It’s important to remember designer frames are designed to fit a specific face shape so getting this right will mean awesome looking frames and sunglasses every time you shop.

-Your face will fall into one of six shapes, namely: heart, oblong, oval, round, square or triangle.
+Your face will fall into one of six shapes, namely: heart, oblong, oval, round, square or diamond.
 The best way to determine yours is to take a selfie, flat on, and study the outline of your face.
 If this proves unsuccessful asking friends or family is often the best option.

 Below we have identified the key features for each shape, this will make the process easier for you.
 We also have an essential guide that feature do’s and don’ts and recommendations for each face shape.